Skip Navigation

 Annotation: This book has been developed for all primary health care providers and discusses women's diseases, beginning with adolescence, and how they differ from the study and treatment of men's diseases.
 The inadequacy of women's health research is discussed.
 Topics such as women's health promotion and concerns, and traditional medical, psychological and social concerns throughout the life cycle are included.
 The book contains extensive charts, graphs, and tables throughout.
 Appendices include recommendations on preventive services and an age chart for examinations.
 The book concludes with an index.

-Keywords: Adolescent health, Breast care, Cardiovascular diseases, Contraception, Endocrine diseases, Gastrointestinal diseases, Gynecological diseases, Health promotion, Lactation, Life cycle, Mental health, Pregnancy, Primary care, Psychosocial factors, Respiratory diseases, Sexuality, Sexually transmitted diseases, Urologic diseases, Violence, Women', s health
+Keywords: Adolescent health, Breast care, Cardiovascular diseases, Contraception, Endocrine diseases, Gastrointestinal diseases, Gynecological diseases, Health promotion, Lactation, Life cycle, Mental health, Pregnancy, Primary care, Psychosocial factors, Respiratory diseases, Sexuality, Sexually transmitted diseases, Urologic diseases, Violence, Women's health

 The MCH Digital Library is one of six special collections at Geogetown University, the nation's oldest Jesuit institution of higher education.
-It is supported in part by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under award number U02MC31613, MCH Advanced Education Policy with an award of $700,000/year.
-The library is also supported through foundation and univerity funding.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The library is supported through foundation, univerity, state, and federal funding.
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by the U.S. Government.
+Note: web pages whose development was supported by federal government grants are being reviewed to comply with applicable Executive Orders.